cscorley/dissertation/chapters/2_related/5_dit.md

 reasons for reassignment: finding the root cause, expertise identification, low quality reports, difficulty in determining a proper fix, and workload balance.
-These reasons suggest considerations in triage that can potentially improve assignment.
+These reasons suggest considerations in triage that can potentially improve automatic assignment.
 The study also validates previous observations [@Guo-etal_2010] that reassignment is not always harmful, but can be beneficial in finding the best developer to complete a request.

 @Somasundaram-Murphy_2012 propose an approach combining LDA with a machine learning algorithm for automated change request categorization.
 Improving